Dom Capuano: Worldwide recognition

-In 2000 and 2001, Dom remixed more than 40 songs for various international artists including "Tout est Bleu" by Jean Michel Jarre which co-produced the song step by step together with him.
-Dom says that it was a huge honor to collaborate with Mr. Jarre and it was one of the best satisfactions of his entire life since he had studied years before electronic music having non-other than Jean Michel Jarre and Mike Oldfield as references.
+In 2000 and 2001, Dom remixed more than 40 songs for various international artists, including "Tout est Bleu" by Jean Michel Jarre, which he co-produced step by step together with him.
+Dom says that it was a huge honour to collaborate with Mr. Jarre and it was one of the best satisfactions of his entire life since he had studied years before electronic music, having none other than Jean Michel Jarre and Mike Oldfield as references.

-Over the years, Dom has produced also remixes for the Italian band 883 including, "Come Mai", "La Donna, Il Sogno e Il Grande Incubo", "Gli Anni" credited by Bliss Team and also "Viaggio al centro del mondo" and the hit "La Regina del Celebrità" credited by Eiffel 65.
+Over the years, Dom has also produced remixes for the Italian band 883, including "Come Mai", "La Donna, Il Sogno e Il Grande Incubo", "Gli Anni" credited by Bliss Team and also "Viaggio al centro del mondo" and the hit "La Regina del Celebrità" credited by Eiffel 65.